TrevCan/trevcan.github.io/articles/git-on-https.md

 as the institution I study at.
 Port 22 is indeed restricted.

-So I though, I've always seen that https/ssh/zip button link thing on github.
+So I thought, I've always seen that https/ssh/zip button link thing on github.
 Why can't I do that ?
 Isn't https like allowed on almost any network ?
 So I started investigating.

 According to the git-scm [0] reference manual, there are other ways to host servers.
 One of them is using a CGI script that runs server-side.

+`CGI` stands for *Common Gateway Interface*.
+It's a standard protocol that is to be run server-side to provide HTTP content on-demand.
+Most popular webservers will provide plugins to run CGI scripts.
+This protocol takes a few environment variables and just returns the HTTP response just as if it were a server.
+In the future, I'd love to make my own 'CGI Server'.

+---

 So I tried to set up my lighttpd web server to route all requests for the domain `https://git-push.thetrevor.tech/` to the CGI script.